-The St. Louis Arc is guided by the Executive Staff which consists of our President and CEO, four Vice-Presidents, and 16 Directors.
+The St. Louis Arc is guided by the Executive Staff which consists of our President and CEO, five vice-presidents, and 20 directors.
 Each member of the Executive Staff represents the core beliefs of the agency: respect, empowerment, and collaboration.

 Mark A. Keeley